open-cogsci/osdoc/content/pages/manual/timing.md

 The short answer is: yes.
 The long answer is the rest of this page.

 ## Important considerations for time-critical experiments

 ### Check your timing!

 OpenSesame allows you to control your experimental timing very accurately.
 But this does not guarantee accurate timing in every specific experiment!
-For any number of reasons, many of which described on this page, you may experience issues with timing.
+For any number of reasons, many of which are described on this page, you may experience issues with timing.
 Therefore, in time-critical experiments you should always check whether the timing in your experiment is as intended.
 The easiest way to do this is by checking the display timestamps reported by OpenSesame.

 Every SKETCHPAD item has a variable called `time_[sketchpad name]` that contains the timestamp of the last time that the SKETCHPAD was shown.
-So, for example, if you want the SKETCHPAD *target* to be shown for 100 ms, followed by the SKETCHPAD *mask*, you should verify that `time_mask` - `time_target` is indeed 100.
+Therefore, if you want the SKETCHPAD *target* to be shown for 100 ms, followed by the SKETCHPAD *mask*, you should verify that `time_mask` - `time_target` is indeed 100.
 When using Python inline code, you can make use of the fact that `canvas.show()` returns the display timestamp.

 ### Understanding your monitor